digshake/CSJavaWUSTL/_sources/Module2-Choice-and-Iteration/studio.rst

    * How would you expect it to behave if you started with $500, will stop at when you have $1000 (or ruin), and the game has a 50% (0.5) chance of winning?

+5. Conceptual checkpoint 1: How is the syntax different between a for loop and a while loop?
+When can you use a for loop but can't use a while loop?

+6. Choose a new group member to type.

-5. Now we want to answer the question posed earlier: If you play every day, what percentage of time will you “ruin”?
+7. Now we want to answer the question posed earlier: If you play every day, what percentage of time will you “ruin”?
 Start in adding and prompting for a new variable:

 .. csv-table::